How to hire the punts

 In the event that something is damaged or lost when punting, please report it to the Punt Admiral as soon as possible.
 This allows people with later reservations to be notified if there is a problem.

-Please understand that failing to comply with the above may result in you being prevented from hiring punts in the future; especially if that involves quarrels with John’s Porters, coming back late or not reporting damaged equipment.
+Please understand that failing to comply with the above may result in you being prevented from hiring punts in the future; especially if that involves quarrels with St John’s Porters and St John’s College, coming back late, or not reporting damaged equipment.

 Booking can be done online up to 7 days in advance.

-Punt cushions can be collected from Reception in St Edmund’s before your reservation and should be returned here immediately afterwards.
+Punt cushions and paddle can be collected from Reception in St Edmund’s before your reservation and should be returned here immediately afterwards.
 We recommend 3 or 4 cushions per punt.

-Punt keys – the punts are stored in Cripps Court in St John’s and the keys can be collected from the back Porter’s Lodge in John’s (behind the St John’s Chop House).
+Punt keys – the punts are stored in Cripps Court in St John’s and the keys can be collected from the St Edmund’s Reception desk.

 Keep to time.